 Child Protective Services

 Every year in the United States, over 4 million referrals are sent to Child Protective Services (CPS) for all types of abuse and neglect.
 However, only about 600,000 children are confirmed as targets after investigations.
-For sexual abuse, many reports do not move forward because of lack of evidence or not enough detail.
+For sexual abuse, many reports do not move forward because of a lack of evidence or insufficient detail.
 About half of sexual abuse allegations are formally checked out, and a portion are “substantiated.”
 Even those substantiated are just the tip of the iceberg.

 Low Prosecution Rates